Local Updates in Distributed Optimization: Provable Acceleration and Topology Effects: Conclusions

 \section{Conclusions}

 Although local updates have been receiving increased attention in distributed optimization, existing results uniformly require the step size to decrease as the number of local updates increases.
 This makes it difficult to determine whether local updates can genuinely accelerate distributed optimization under exact gradients.
 In this paper, we leverage the exact performance bounds provided by the PEP framework to theoretically show that local updates can indeed accelerate convergence for a general class of functions.
 Interestingly, our PEP-based analysis indicates that performing just two local updates is sufficient to achieve the maximal improvement when an appropriate step size is chosen.
-This finding is practically significant, as increasing the number of local updates also increases computational complexity.
+These findings are practically significant, as increasing the number of local updates also raises computational complexity.
+Additionally, we show that the convergence speed gain obtained from multiple local updates is affected by the network connectivity, with sparser or less connected graphs—characterized by the spectral properties of the mixing matrix—yielding smaller improvements.
 Comprehensive experiments on real-world benchmark learning tasks confirm these theoretical results.